 How can I find original data for a specific paper?

 For publications listed on the Stowers Institute website that are associated with original data, the publication-specific page provides links to the Stowers ODR and other public repositories, as applicable.
 Alternatively, the Publications search function allows users to search for publication-specific pages by author name, keyword, journal name, or Stowers ODR accession ID.

 A Stowers ODR link for a particular publication directs to the Stowers ODR FTP server.
 The original data files for a publication are typically organized by figures and tables in the FTP server view.
 The data may be organized in another manner appropriate for a particular publication.
 Some authors include processed versions of the same data in addition to the original data.

 Occasionally, original data files are not available directly from the FTP server.
 In these cases, a text file is located in the figure or table folder in place of the original data.
-The text file provides information about the status of the original data, e.g., if an exception for inclusion in the Stowers ODR has been granted by the Stowers Scientific Director or if the file size is prohibitively large for internet download.
+The text file provides information about the status of the original data, for example, if an exception for inclusion in the Stowers ODR has been granted by the Stowers Scientific Director or if the file size is prohibitively large for internet download.

 How can I download data?

 Most Stowers ODR data files on the FTP server are available for internet download.
 For very large datasets, it might be necessary to contact Stowers Library Services to find an alternate method for data access.
 A fee may be assessed to cover the cost of storage media or other method of transfer.

 How do I download Stowers ODR files using an FTP client?

 Stowers ODR files can be accessed from your computer using File Transfer Protocol (FTP).
 Depending on your computer operating system, this will allow you to drag and drop files and folders to your computer.

 FTP is natively supported by Windows and Mac OS, but modern browsers often require downloading FTP client software such as FileZilla: